paed01/node-effektif-api/README.md

   - `baseRequest`: optional - Default [request][4]
   - `log`: optional - Logging function, defaults to console.log
   - `users`: optional - [Users](#users) instance
+  - [`onUnauthorized`](#onunauthorized-option): optional function that will be called when an unauthorized call is made

 Example: